XibenN/nsReisplanner/README.md

 Start Pycharm
 Click on VCS > Checkout from Version Control > Git > Paste this Github URL: https://github.com/XibenN/nsReisplanner
 and click on Clone
+Make sure you have git installed, if you get an error in the bottom-right, click on download and restart your PC and try again.

 Windows:
 Go into Powershell as administrator and type in: